 IoT devices range from home appliances like light bulbs to security systems to business and industrial devices that collect and deliver business intelligence.
 Two-thirds of all consumers will likely have at least one connected device in their homes by the year 2019.

-Similarly, developing apps for the IoT is different from developing for smartphones and tablets, where there is a screen and obvious method of input (keyboard and mouse or a touchscreen).
+Similarly, developing apps for the IoT is different from developing for smartphones and tablets, where there is a screen and an obvious method of input (keyboard and mouse or a touchscreen).
 IoT devices rarely have a screen.
 These devices also have to operate with very low power resources and need a reliable connection to the Internet or to other devices.
 In some cases, the device needs a means for storing information until an Internet connection is available to transmit the data back to your databases.
 All of these issues need to be addressed in the design and development of the app or device.

 Do you need help in determining what the IoT has to offer and developing apps for mobile devices?
 Glance can help.
 Contact us for your development needs.